 SYLLABUS The student will learn to apply his/ her theoretical knowledge concerning asexual and sexual plant propagation and planting techniques within the nursery, landscaping and community context.
 The student will develop practical skills in respect of soils, media and fertilization and irrigation techniques within the nursery context.
 The student will be able to identify and control plant disease, pests and alien weed growth within the nursery.
 A knowledge of the core components and layout of nursery facilities is developed including daily, monthly and seasonal nursery operations and practise as well as record keeping and basic management techniques.
 Finally the student will develop a sense of environmental responsibility as applied to the nursery context in respect to water conservation, nutrient recycling and the growing of non-invasive plant material.
-This learning takes place under supervision at the departmental School of Horticulture at the in-house nursery.
+This learning takes place under supervision at the departmental DUT WIL at the inhouse nursery.

-HORTICULTURE 3B (HRTB30I) CONTACT TIME: Theory and prac (3)
+HORTICULTURE 3B (HRTB301) CONTACT TIME: Theory and prac (3)